 Thirty-four percent of women with menopause symptoms are not diagnosed and do not know they are in the menopause transition, while 20% of women go 12+ months before it is formally identified by their health care provider.

-These videos feature caregivers, patients, and clinicians to call attention to the health disparities women experience while managing treatment for and facing the economic burden of Alzheimer’s disease, bone health, maternal health, and menopause.
+These videos feature caregivers, patients, and clinicians to call attention to the health disparities women experience while managing treatment for and facing the economic burden of Alzheimer’s disease, bone health, maternal health, menopause, and lupus.

 Videos on other diseases, conditions, and life stages will be added as we continue to expand upon this work.

 SWHR will cover other issues in the future and continues to seek sponsors and health care stakeholders interested in supporting SWHR’s health equity work.
-Please reach out to Joy Braun, Vice President of Strategic Initiatives and Partnerships, at email@example.com or 202.496.5001 to learn more about partnering.
+Please reach out to the Development Team at email@example.com to learn more about partnering.